 - After you finish grouping certificates, click Next.

 Provide connection details and compliance details:

 To determine which CIs use the license certificate, the License Engine uses the information that you provide about connection details.
 These details provide information about how to connect the license certificate to the appropriate CI.

 To determine compliance, the License Engine uses the information that you provide about compliance details.
 For example, a Per Instance license certificate asks you how many licenses were purchased and displays how many licenses were deployed.

 For some license types, a dialog box prompts you for connection details and compliance details.
-Click on Save to save the details and continue.
+Use the Save button to save the details and continue.

 - On the certificate, click Save.